20 Things To Do With NYC Babies Before They Turn 1

 1. First Storytime

-There are drop-in storytimes for babies all over the city, including these in Manhattan, Brooklyn, and Queens, to name a few.
-Or head to one of our favorite independent bookstores with sizable children's book collections to pick up Big Apple-set picture books such as This is New York, Knuffle Bunny, and Good Night New York City.
+Head to one of our favorite independent bookstores with sizable children's book collections to pick up Big Apple-set picture books such as This is New York, Knuffle Bunny, and Good Night New York City.
+Outdoor storytimes are already filling our calendar.
+Once indoor IRL events make a full comeback, consider bringing your babe to one of the drop-in storytimes for babies all over the city, including these in Manhattan, Brooklyn, and Queens, to name a few.

 2. First Library Visit